On this page:

 The licensed rooming house operator (or responsible person for a body corporate) will need to create their own individual myCAV account to use the system.

 To create your myCAV account, you will need a personal email address to verify your identity and sign in to your account.
-For more information, view our About myCAV page.
+For more information, view About myCAV.

 The obligation to be licensed is in addition to operators' other legal obligations, including the requirement to register their rooming houses with the relevant local council.
 For more information, view Local council registration requirements.